techworkshops/aws-networking-workshop/content/fundamentals/lab.md

 Repeat the step for _public_subnet_2_

 {{% notice tip %}}
-Ensure that NAT gateways are associated to an Availabilty Zone.
-In production, we need to ensure they are deployed in at least two Availability Zones (AZs) in order to ensure high-availability of Egress internet traffic.
+Ensure that for each availabilty zone, there is a NAT gateway associated.
+This ensures high-availability of the Egress Internet Traffic from the VPC.
 {{% /notice %}}

 #### Step 4: Configure the Route Tables